EPA Collaboration with Vietnam

 - Improving Air Quality for a Healthier Tomorrow

-- Recently: Between April and May 2018, EPA officials worked with MONRE on strengthening environmental laws related to environmental impact assessment (EIA) and water permitting, including strengthening public participation in EIA processes in Vietnam.
+- Between April and May 2018, EPA officials worked with MONRE on strengthening environmental laws related to environmental impact assessment (EIA) and water permitting, including strengthening public participation in EIA processes in Vietnam.

-- Recently: In March 2018, EPA and MONRE partnered to hold a “Public Disclosures of Pollutant Discharges and Transfers” workshop for 20 MONRE officials and their partners.
+- In March 2018, EPA and MONRE partnered to hold a “Public Disclosures of Pollutant Discharges and Transfers” workshop for 20 MONRE officials and their partners.
 During the workshop, EPA shared information on the development and implementation of the U.S. Toxic Release Inventory program and discussed our experience with sharing environmental information with the public.

 Monitoring Mercury: Mercury is a potent neurotoxicant that negatively impacts human health and the environment.
 To better understand the atmospheric movement of mercury, the Vietnam Environment Administration (VEA) participates in the Asia-Pacific Mercury Monitoring Network (APMMN) hosted by EPA, EPA Taiwan and the National Atmospheric Deposition Program.
 Through APMMN, VEA is monitoring mercury in rainwater and sharing data with other countries in the network to contribute to a regional understanding of where mercury travels and deposits.